-Only a non-programmable and non-graphical calculator is permitted on exams.
-If your calculator is not a basic four function calculator (think the cheap 10 dollar calculators you can purchase at the grocery store) then it must be approved by me before an exam.
-No Exceptions will be permitted
+Only a non-programmable and non-graphical calculator is permitted on exams No Exceptions will be permitted

 All due dates are non-negotiable and no extensions or makeups will be given.
 I recognize that people are ill or family or other emergencies or something glitches and you're unable to turn in something.
 It is for all of these reasons that I put drops into the course.
 That means that these drops are to cover all life events and including whether a conflict or absence is university excused or not.
 With a large lecture it will become far too difficult logistically to keep track of exceptions and I run the risk of not treating all students to the same standard for relatively minor episodes.
 A general rule to avoid being late is to turn it in on time, and if gradescope will still accept it we will also accept it.